This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - If you often eat too much and do not follow instructions, you may stretch out your stomach pouch.
 If you eat too much, too fast, or do not chew well enough before swallowing you may have other problems.
 These problems include feeling sick to your stomach, having a stomachache, and throwing up.
 You may get acid reflux (heartburn) or a stomach ulcer.
 Food that is not chewed well enough may get stuck in the opening between the small and large stomach pouches.
 You may not get enough protein and vitamins from your diet, especially if you vomit a lot.
 This may lead to some hair loss, anemia or other medical problems.
 You may need another surgery later.
 As in any surgery, you may even die from complications.

-- It is important to follow your weight loss team or caregiver's instructions for the rest of your life.
+- It is important to follow your weight loss team or healthcare provider's instructions for the rest of your life.
 This includes changing your eating habits and lifestyle, taking vitamins and supplements, and going to regular medical appointments.
 If you do these things, you will decrease your risk of having problems after surgery.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.